ikeerthivasanswaminathan/ARP-Attack-and-Network-Sniffing/README.md

 <img width="1920" height="945" alt="image" src="https://github.com/user-attachments/assets/0e52cd9f-4062-469a-b866-e48e12b05f60" />

-In Kali issue the following commands: sudo dsnifff

-## OUTPUT:

-Invoke the wireshark and examine the various menus  and controls of the tool:

 ## RESULT:

 The kali linux tools for ARP Attack and Network Sniffing were identified successfully.